hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 In the above codes,

-* The `wildfly-arquillian-container-managed` is required for Arquillian Wildfly Managed Container adapter.
+* The `wildfly-arquillian-container-managed` is required for Arquillian WildFly Managed Container adapter.
 * The Resteay related dependencies are required for JAX-RS tests.
-* Use `maven-dependency-plugin` to download a copy of Wildfly server to the *target* folder, and set `JBOSS_HOME` environment variable to use this downloaded Wildfly in the `maven-failsafe-plugin`.
+* Use `maven-dependency-plugin` to download a copy of WildFly server to the *target* folder, and set `JBOSS_HOME` environment variable to use this downloaded WildFly in the `maven-failsafe-plugin`.

 Run the tests via the following command.